-Bonus field assignments will be offered several times throughout the semester.
+Bonus field assignments may also be offered several times throughout the semester.
 Field assignments are designed to give you opportunities to explore the breadth of the field of mathematics and what it means to be a mathematician.
-Many of the field assignments will be readings taken from the book Letters to a Young Mathematician by Ian Stewart, a copy of which can be found on reserve in the library.
-I may also assign a newspaper or journal article and there will be at least one assignment asking you to explore a mathematical review database.
+The field assignments may involve readings taken from the book Letters to a Young Mathematician by Ian Stewart, a newspaper or journal article, or an assignment asking you to explore a mathematical review database.
 You will write a short paper for each assignment, and you may be asked to present your findings in class.
 Each paper will be worth 10 points, and will be evaluated for how well it is written as well as creativity and expression of thought.
 You will have roughly a week to complete these.